cgrudz/DataAssimilationBenchmarks.jl/paper.md

 are differentiated primarily in that:

   * DAPPER is a Python-based library which is well-established, and includes many of the same estimators and models.
+However, numerical simulations in Python run notably slower than simulations in Julia when numerical routines cannot be vectorized in Numpy [@julia].
-However, DAPPER is notably slower due to its dependence on the Python language for its core numerical DA techniques.
-This can make the wide hyper-parameter search intended above computationally challenging.
+	Particularly, this can make the wide hyper-parameter search intended above computationally challenging without utilizing additional packages such as Numba [@Numba] for code acceleration such as faster for-loops.

   * DataAssim.jl is another established Julia library, but notably lacks an implementation of ensemble-variational techniques which were the focus of the initial development of